 A biopsy is a procedure in which an area of tissue or bone is taken and sent to a pathologist for examination to determine its origin.
 These instructions provide some general guidelines for your post-operative care.

-Swelling is also a normal part of post-operative healing and can increase for 2-3 days following any surgery, slowly resolving after this.
-You may be instructed to apply ice and/or heat to the area.
-If so, we will provide you with an ice pack to apply to the area for 20 minutes at a time for the first 24 hours.
-This will help minimize swelling and pain during this time.
-After this, switch to heat.
-Warm, moist towels work well.
+Swelling is also a normal part of post-operative healing and can increase for 2-3 days following surgery, slowly resolving after this.
+You may apply an ice pack to area for 20 minutes at a time for the first 24 hours; this will help minimize swelling during this time.
+After this, switch to warm, moist heat.